 J.P.
-Morgan Securities LLC ("JPMS"), one of the Remarketing Agents of the Series 2000A Bonds, has entered into negotiated dealer agreements (each, a "Dealer Agreement") with each of UBS Financial Services, Inc. ("UBSFS") and Charles Schwab & Co., Inc. ("CS&Co.") for the retail distribution of certain securities offerings, including remarketing of the Series 2000A Bonds, at the original issue prices.
-Pursuant to each Dealer Agreement (if applicable to this transaction), each of UBSFS and CS&Co. will purchase Series 2000A Bonds from JPMS at the original issue price less a negotiated portion of the selling concession applicable to any Series 2000A Bonds that such firm sells in connection with the remarketing upon the mandatory tender date.
+Morgan Securities ("JPMS"), one of the Underwriters of the Series 2011 Bonds, has entered into negotiated dealer agreements (each, a "Dealer Agreement") with each of UBS Financial Services Inc. ("UBSFS") and Charles Schwab & Co., Inc. ("CS&Co.") for the retail distribution of certain securities offerings, including the Series 2011 Bonds, at the original issue prices.
+Pursuant to each Dealer Agreement (if applicable to this transaction), each of the UBSFS and CS&Co. will purchase Series 2011 Bonds from JPMS at the original issue price less a negotiated portion of the selling concession applicable to any Series 2011 Bonds that such firm sells.

 Morgan Stanley, parent company of Morgan Stanley & Co.
-LLC, one of the Remarketing Agents of the Series 2000A Bonds, has entered into a retail brokerage joint venture with Citigroup Inc. As part of the joint venture, Morgan Stanley & Co.
-LLC will distribute municipal securities, including remarketing of the Series 2000A Bonds, to retail investors through the financial advisor network of a new broker-dealer, Morgan Stanley Smith Barney LLC.
+LLC, one of the Underwriters of the Series 2011 Bonds, has entered into a retail brokerage joint venture with Citigroup Inc. As part of the joint venture, Morgan Stanley & Co.
+LLC will distribute municipal securities, including the Series 2011 Bonds, to retail investors through the financial advisor network of a new broker-dealer, Morgan Stanley Smith Barney LLC.
 This distribution arrangement became effective on June 1, 2009.
 As part of this arrangement, Morgan Stanley & Co.
-LLC will compensate Morgan Stanley Smith Barney LLC for its remarketing efforts with respect to the Series 2000A Bonds.
+LLC will compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Series 2011 Bonds.

-TD Securities (USA) LLC, one of the Remarketing Agents of the Series 2000A Bonds, has entered into a negotiated dealer agreement (the "TD Dealer Agreement") with TD Ameritrade for the retail distribution of certain securities offerings, including remarketing of the Series 2000A Bonds, at the original issue prices.
-Pursuant to the TD Dealer Agreement, TD Ameritrade will purchase Series 2000A Bonds from TD Securities (USA) LLC at the original issue prices less a negotiated portion of the selling concession applicable to any Series 2000A Bonds that TD Ameritrade sells.
+TD Securities (USA) LLC, one of the Underwriters of the Series 2011 Bonds, has entered into a negotiated dealer agreement (the "TD Dealer Agreement") with TD Ameritrade for the retail distribution of certain securities offerings, including the Series 2011 Bonds, at the original issue prices.
+Pursuant to the TD Dealer Agreement, TD Ameritrade will purchase Series 2011 Bonds from TD Securities (USA) LLC at the original issue prices less a negotiated portion of the selling concession applicable to any Series 2011 Bonds that TD Ameritrade sells.

-The Remarketing Agents and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
-Certain of the Remarketing Agents and their respective affiliates have, from time to time, performed, and may in the future perform, various investment banking services for the Corporation, for which they received or will receive customary fees and expenses.
+The Underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
+Certain of the Underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various investment banking services for the Corporation, for which they received or will receive customary fees and expenses.

-In the ordinary course of their various business activities, the Remarketing Agents and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (which may include bank loans and/or credit default swaps) for their own account and for the accounts of their customers and may at any time hold long and short positions in such securities and instruments.
+In the ordinary course of their various business activities, the Underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (which may include bank loans and/or credit default swaps) for their own account and for the accounts of their customers and may at any time hold long and short positions in such securities and instruments.
 Such investment and securities activities may involve securities and instruments of the Corporation.